-In Intermediate Latin, students focus on developing three competencies: understanding the process of reading Latin linearly, forming logical expectations for deduction and extrapolation in any discipline, and understanding the complexity of historical/political decision-making and its imperfect outcomes.
-Students learn advanced grammatical and syntactical structures, such as indirect statements and various independent uses of the subjunctive mood.
+Intermediate Latin II students focus on developing three competencies: understanding the process of reading Latin linearly, forming logical expectations for deduction and extrapolation in any discipline, and understanding the complexity of historical/political decision-making and its imperfect outcomes.
+Students review advanced grammatical and syntactical structures, including indirect statements and various independent uses of the subjunctive mood.
 They also learn to interpret Latin sentence fragments to develop syntactic expectations for the rest of a sentence.
-Students study literary devices and meter and the strategies for reading poetry.
-In the course, students acquire deeper contextual knowledge of the social and political challenges of the Republic and the early Empire, and through varied projects and presentations, they demonstrate their knowledge of Roman perspectives and discuss the connections between Roman culture and modern societies.
+Students study literary devices like meter and the strategies for reading poetry.
+In the course, students acquire deeper contextual knowledge of the social and political challenges of the Republic and the early Empire, and through varied projects and presentations, they demonstrate their knowledge of varied Roman perspectives and discuss the connections between Roman culture and modern societies.
 Students who have successfully completed this course are well prepared to advance into AP Latin.

 WHAT STUDENTS SAY

 “This course has certainly helped me in developing better time-management skills that will prepare me for college and life beyond that.”

 Learning is an active process at One Schoolhouse.
 Students design, create and apply.
 And, they engage with classmates and connect with their teachers through discussions, video conferences, and projects.
 Specifically, in this class students will: